OSGeo/OSGeoLive-doc/en/quickstart/opencpn_quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Before running OpenCPN on the LiveDVD you should activate the sample data.
 This is a condition of redistributing NOAA's free nautical charts.
-The first time you run OpenCPN from the `Geospatial` menu or Desktop icon
+The first time you run OpenCPN from
+the :menuselection:`Geospatial --> Navigation and Maps` menu or Desktop icon
 you will be presented with the option to do this automatically.

 ..
 To do this manually, open a Terminal from the main Applications menu and